dcinadr/youdle/README.md

-# youdle-ionic-prototype
+# youdle-ionic
-Youdle Prototype using Ionic Framework
+Youdle using Ionic Framework